19-20 APR 2019

 An artist from Lebanon and seven musicians from Greece and Italy grapple with the “Epic of Gilgamesh”, a text older than Homeric poetry.
 Sumerian King Gilgamesh fights the dark side of himself.
 An opera for eight musicians and video.

 The “Gilgamesh Epic” is one of the oldest surviving texts in the history of humanity.
 Its provenance remains unknown despite abundant theorizing.
-The expressive austerity and the way it descends into the deepest abyss of existence calls to mind the Aeschylean tragedies – it is no accident that the previous work of the composer of this remarkable opera was based on “Prometheus Bound”.
+The expressive austerity and the way it descends into the deepest abyss of existence calls to mind the Aeschylean tragedies – it is no accident that the previous work of the composer of this remarkable opera was based on ŠamaŠ, the mesopotamian god of the sun.

 Lebanese composer Zad Moultaka chose to give Gilgamesh a voice through Mezwej, a musical ensemble made up of influential musicians from Greece, the Middle East and Italy.
 Singers are absent from this opera, voices and speech emanate by the musicians themselves.
 They are the mirror of our own inner voices, our personal heroes.
 The video transforms their shadows into strange, autonomous figures.